 The following will help you understand five common conditions that impact the cornea and how you can identify and treat each one.

-The human cornea has five layers, listed outermost to innermost:
+The human cornea has five layers in order, listed outermost to innermost:

 - Corneal Epithelium – The cornea’s outermost region makes up approximately 10 percent of the tissue’s thickness.